 From a practical standpoint, the findings of this study hold promising implications for integrating automated cervical cell classification into clinical workflows.
 The CNN-based model, despite its lower accuracy compared to more complex ensemble methods, is computationally lightweight and easier to deploy, making it particularly suitable for use in low-resource settings such as rural clinics or mobile screening units where high-end hardware and internet connectivity may be limited.
 Its simplicity also supports faster inference times, allowing for real-time or near-real-time diagnostic assistance during cytological examinations.
-Integrating such a model into digital pathology systems or microscopebased image acquisition tools could assist cytotechnologists bγ pre-screening slides and highlighting potential abnormal regions, reducing workload and improving early detection rates.
+Integrating such a model into digital pathology systems or microscopeacquisition could based image tools assist pre-screening cytotechnologists by slides and potential abnormal regions, highlighting thereby reducing workload and improving early detection rates.
 For future implementation strategies, collaboration with healthcare professionals will be essential to ensure the model aligns with clinical requirements, such as interpretability, integration with electronic health records, and compliance with medical device regulations.
 Additionally, further validation on larger, more diverse datasets and the development of user-friendly interfaces will be necessary steps to move from experimental research toward practical deployment in cervical cancer screening programs.